 If you are trying to decrease your reliance on outside energy you may be considering going car free.
 Quite frankly I don’t know any rural homesteaders who are, because they often need to use tractors, animal trailers, or live much to far from the city to bike or walk.
 Urban homesteaders may have more access to public transit, local stores, or car sharing programs.
 Many single people have chosen to go far free, but you may be wondering, can you be car free with kids?

 We spent about half a year car free, and over a year car light, meaning one car for our family of (at the time) five.
-We aren’t any more, and being a family of four young children I really, really love my mini van.
+We aren’t any more, and being a family with young children I really, really love my van.
 But I’m so thankful for the time we spent without a car instead of going into debt.
 But absolutely, it is possible to be car free!
 It may not be easy, but it’s doable.

 At first it was very difficult and stressful. after a while we are started to get the hang of things, but if you are car free with kids, you probably don’t need a gym membership!
 It’s intense!